cdelacruzzin/ClotheStation/BRAINSTORM.md

 ## Components
 1. navbar
-2. login form
+2. login form (not an actual page. it should be a modal component within a page)
-3. signup form
+3. signup form (not an actual page. it should be a modal component within a page)
 4.

 ## Pages